 - a.
 State Legislature passed and Governor signed law to increase minimum wage in Hawaii. - b.
 Use data from HMIS to create a profile of the homeless and their needs relating to employment, training, education, and housing affordability. - c.
 Increase collaborations with Department of Human Services, Department of Labor and Industrial Relations, and City and County of Honolulu to increase access to employment and related services.

-For example, the Hawaii Community Development Authority (HCDA) has partnered with the Next Step Shelter to create a job training program and offer of housing deposits for those who successfully complete training.
+1. For example, Hawaii Community Development Authority (HCDA) and its partnership with Next Step Shelter to create a job training program and offer of housing deposits for those who successfully complete training.